How to Update Linux Kernel in Ubuntu

 sudo apt upgrade

-This command installs the latest Linux kernel version.
-Verify the changes with uname -r.
+This command installs the latest Linux kernel version, if available.
+Verify with uname -r:

 uname -r

-The output hasn't changed in this case because the kernel was already at its latest version.
+If the output doesn't change, the kernel is already at its latest version.

-Note: If, apart from updating the kernel verion, you're also upgrading to a new Ubuntu release (e.g., moving from Ubuntu 20.04 to 22.04), use sudo apt-get dist-upgrade.
-This command handles changes in dependencies and manages major system upgrades.
+Note:ย If, apart from updating the kernel verion, you're also upgrading to a new Ubuntu release (e.g., moving from Ubuntu 20.04 to 22.04 or 24.04), use sudo apt-get dist-upgrade.
+This command handles dependency changes and manages major system upgrades.

 Method 2: Force Ubuntu Kernel Update with System Update Process

 Sometimes, a newer kernel is released but not tested with your Ubuntu version.
-For instance, a user may use Ubuntu 22.04 and know that Ubuntu 23.10 has a newer kernel version available.
+For instance, if you use Ubuntu 24.04 and know that Ubuntu 24.10 has a newer kernel version available.

-After backing up the files, follow these steps:
+After backing up important files, follow these steps:

-1. Find the Software Updater by pressing the super key (the Windows key on most keyboards) and searching for it.
+1. Search for the Software Updater app.
+Press the super key (the Windows key on most keyboards) and enter the name in the search bar.

 2. Launch the Software Updater.